MACD vs. RSI – Which Indicator Gives Better Trading Results?

 The study by Business Perspective, which indicated that MACD works better for short-selling, was conducted to determine the significance of both MACD and RSI indicators.
 It was executed in the Australian market, focusing on the comprehensive profitability achieved through the signals from the above two indicators.

-The result showed that RSI generated profitable trading signals very frequently, but those frequent results were accurate.
-The capital invested increased with every trade, but it was RSI that was able to generate better results and not MACD.
-Therefore, the overall outcome is that RSI turned out to be better than MACD.
+The result showed that RSI generated profitable trading signals frequently, but those frequent results were accurate.
+The capital invested increased with every trade, but RSI and not MACD were able to generate better results.
+Therefore, the overall outcome is that RSI was better than MACD.

 Although it was frequent, whenever the RSI indicator created signals indicating the appropriate time to buy and sell a security, the result of the trade was profitable.
 Therefore, if a trader is looking forward to making a profit in the long term, RSI is the better momentum indicator.